oracle/node-oracledb/doc/api.md

 *DPI-1080* error is returned and the connection will no longer be usable.
 The application should then close the connection.

-### <a name="connectionadb"></a> 15.10 Connecting to Oracle Autonomous Database
+### <a name="connectionadb"></a> 15.10 Connecting to Oracle Cloud Autonomous Databases

-To enable connection to Oracle Autonomous Database in Oracle Cloud, a wallet needs be downloaded from the cloud GUI, and node-oracledb needs to be configured to use it.
-A database username and password is still required.
-The wallet only enables SSL/TLS.
+To enable connection to Oracle Autonomous Database in Oracle Cloud, a wallet needs be downloaded from the cloud, and node-oracledb needs to be configured to use it.
+The wallet gives mutual TLS which provides enhanced security for authentication and encryption.
+A database username and password is still required for your application connections.

 ##### Install the Wallet and Network Configuration Files